-Failure to obtain a nineteen-percent (19%) match by June 30 of each year of the 2019-2021 fiscal biennium shall result in a dollar-for-dollar reduction in the appropriation for the

-Program for a subsequent fiscal year.
+Failure to obtain a nineteen-percent (19%) match by June 30 of each year of the 2019-2021 fiscal biennium shall result in a dollar-for-dollar reduction in the appropriation for the Program for a subsequent fiscal year.
 The North Carolina Partnership for Children, Inc., shall be responsible for compiling information on the private cash and in-kind contributions into a report, to be included in its annual report as required under G.S.
 143B-168.12(d), in a format that allows verification by the Department of Revenue.
 The same match requirements shall apply to any expansion funds appropriated by the General Assembly.

-SECTION 9C.5.(e) Bidding. - The North Carolina Partnership for Children, Inc.,
+SECTION 9C.5.(e) Bidding. - The North Carolina Partnership for Children, Inc., and all local partnerships shall use competitive bidding practices in contracting for goods and services on contract amounts as follows:

-- and all local partnerships shall use competitive bidding practices in contracting for goods and services on contract amounts as follows: For amounts of five thousand dollars (\$5,000) or less, the procedures specified (1) - by a written policy as developed by the Board of Directors of the North Carolina Partnership for Children, Inc. - For amounts greater than five thousand dollars (\$5,000), but less than fifteen (2) thousand dollars (\$15,000), three written quotes. - For amounts of fifteen thousand dollars (\$15,000) or more, but less than forty (3) thousand dollars (\$40,000), a request for proposal process. - For amounts of forty thousand dollars (\$40,000) or more, a request for (4) proposal process and advertising in a major newspaper.
+(1) For amounts of five thousand dollars (\$5,000) or less, the procedures specified by a written policy as developed by the Board of Directors of the North Carolina Partnership for Children, Inc.

+- For amounts greater than five thousand dollars (\$5,000), but less than fifteen thousand dollars (\$15,000), three written quotes.

+(3) For amounts of fifteen thousand dollars (\$15,000) or more, but less than forty - (3) For amounts of fifteen thousand dollars (\$15,000) or more, but less than forty thousand dollars (\$40,000), a request for proposal process. - (4) For amounts of forty thousand dollars (\$40,000) or more, a request for proposal process and advertising in a major newspaper.